rohitbegani/FAIproject-CS5100/README.md

 # Modelling User Preferences to provide Location Based Recommendations

-Main Project for CS 5100: Foundations of AI class.
+Main Project for CS 5100: Foundations of AI.